Phillip Cary

-Phillip S. Cary (born 1958) is an American philosopher who serves as a professor at Eastern University with a concentration on Augustine of Hippo and the history of the reception of Augustine's thought.
+Phillip S. Cary (born 1958) is a retired American philosopher who served as a professor at Eastern University with a concentration on Augustine of Hippo and the history of the reception of Augustine's thought.
 Born on June 10, 1958, he received his Doctor of Philosophy degree from Yale University under Nicholas Wolterstorff.
 He has written a number of books, including three published by Oxford University Press.
 Additionally, he has provided lectures on the history of Christian theology as well as on major figures in ecclesiastical history for The Teaching Company.
 Cary is a former Chair of the Augustine and Augustinianisms Program Unit of the American Academy of Religion (AAR) and the current editor of the academic journal Pro Ecclesia.